neicnordic/neic-sda/docs/connection.md

 `CEGAMQ` receives notifications from `LocalMQ` using a *shovel*.
 Everything that is published to its `to_cega` exchange gets forwarded to CentralEGA (using the routing key based on the name `files.<internal_queue_name>`).
-We propagate the different status of the workflow to CentralEGA, using the following routing keys:
+The various workflow statuses are transmitted to CentralEGA via the following routing keys:

 | Name            | Purpose                                    |
 |-----------------|:-------------------------------------------|